Don Ramón: Biography and fictional personality

 Don Ramón is a widowed man from Chihuahua.
 His unnamed wife died during the birth of his daughter, the scandalous but likable Chilindrina.
 He lives in the apartment complex of El Chavo del Ocho, in flat No. 72 (in the animated series he lives in No. 10).

 Throughout his life he had different trades and sports (or claims to have played them).
 It is known that he was a boxer, American footballer, bullfighter, guitarist, singer, musician, master builder, etc., subjects on which he enlightens the children of the neighbourhood.
 He regularly carries out various jobs, usually related to everyday trades: plumber, cobbler, carpenter, plasterer, balloonist, mechanic, churro seller, hairdresser, gardener, clothes seller, milkman, etc.

 He is charismatic and kind-hearted, but with an explosive character and is very strict with his daughter Chilindrina.
 He is easily irritable with children; among other things, he is annoyed when Chavo makes fun of him for being skinny and thinks he is old.
 He physically reprimands Chavo, Quico and La Chilindrina when they get into mischief, which causes him to be unjustly accused by Doña Florinda of trying or having done something bad to Quico, when in fact it was someone else's fault (on almost all of Chavo's occasions), and violently reprimanded with a slap or even a severe beating offstage, which leaves him very hurt without Doña Florinda allowing him to explain what happened (there were times when Doña Florinda did allow him to explain and others when Quico did clarify that it was Chavo or someone else who caused his sadness and not Don Ramón, although in all situations she ended up slapping him).
 Many times, after slapping him, Doña Florinda ends up telling Quico: "¡Vámonos, tesoro!
 No te juntes con esa chusma", and Quico then throws him in the chest saying: "Chusma, chusma" (as if he had been responsible and without ever making it clear to his mother that he was not) and then, on some occasions, Doña Florinda tells him: "And next time, go to (...) to your grandmother".
 After this, he gets angry by throwing his hat on the floor and most of the time Chavo asks him something about his grandmother in relation to what Doña Florinda told him, which causes him to angrily slap Chavo and say: "Pe-pe-pe-pe-pe..." (mimicking Chavo's crying) and I won't give you another one because...".
 However, despite the enmity that characterises them both, there are special occasions when they forget their differences.

-Graffiti of Ramón Valdés characterized as this character, located in Managua, Nicaragua.